-12V power is distributed to the 12V factory installed systems through individual circuit breakers located beneath their respective switches on the main switch panel.
+12V power is distributed to the 12V factory installed systems through individual circuit breakers located beneath their respective switches on the main switch panels.
 All 12V systems are grounded individually to a grounding block located inside the console.
 The grounding block is than grounded directly to a battery.
-A 50amp main circuit breaker is installed in the console to protect the house systems from overload and is connected either directly to the batteries or the optional battery selector switch.
-Additional circuit breakers for the auto bilge pumps and stereo memory are wired directly to either the battery or battery selector switch.
-If a windlass is installed, a 50amp circuit breaker will be installed.
+A S0amp main circuit breaker is installed in the console to protect the house systems from an overload and is connected either directly to the batteries or the optional battery selector switch.
+Additional circuit breakers for the auto bilge pumps and stereo memory are wired directly to either the battery /batteries or battery selector switch.

-The system is designed so that turning the battery switch off will still allow the bilge pump to function in an automatic mode.
-Key West recommends that boats that are going to be left in the water or in a boat lift, where access to the drain plug is not feasible, be installed with a battery charger to prevent discharge by the bilge pump.
+The system is designed so that turning the battery switch/switches off will still allow the bilge pumps to function in an automatic mode.
+Key West recommends that boats that are going to be left in the water or in a boat lift, where access to the drain plug is not feasible, be installed with a battery charger to prevent discharge by the bilge pumps.
 Trim Tabs and optional power steering are connected directly to the battery and feature overcurrent protection.
-They do not energize until the engine ignition switch is turned to the "On" position.
+They do not energize until the engine ignition switch(s) is turned to the "On" position.